 A few weeks on and I was feeling much better, my energy levels had improved and I had seen other benefits such as stronger hair and nails (that’s the zinc) but I was still restricting foods and didn’t know for certain what was behind this.

-Dray recommended the Complete Microbiome Mapping Test, this is a stool test done at home to indicate any parasites or worms, or bacterial, viral, fungal, or yeast overgrowth; providing very in-depth information specifically about what could be driving gut health concerns and taking the ‘educated guessing’ out of things.
+I then completed a Microbiome Mapping Test, this is a stool test done at home to indicate any parasites or worms, or bacterial, viral, fungal, or yeast overgrowth; providing very in-depth information specifically about what could be driving gut health concerns and taking the ‘educated guessing’ out of things.
 The results came back from the lab and everything became a bit clearer.
 I had an overgrowth of bacteria: Sulphate Reducing Bacteria (SFB), which can cause inflammation and further disease as well as deplete beneficial bacteria (the good bugs).

 Similarly to high FODMAP foods, I had a sensitivity to sulphur.
 As sulphur plays an important role in crucial functions in our bodies, it wasn’t something I could just avoid long term, instead, Dray advised me to follow a no or low-sulfur diet for a short period of time, followed by a staged reintroduction, we did this alongside some gut protocol to reduce this bacteria.
 I also began taking Magnesium Restore and a Molybdenum supplement, along with epsom salt baths consistently.